quantrocket-codeload/hello-jupyter/README.md

 # codeload-hello-jupyter

-A simple introduction to Jupyter notebooks, mainly intended to demonstrate how cloning works.
+A simple introduction to Jupyter notebooks, to demonstrate how cloning works.

 ## Clone in QuantRocket